tektoncd/dashboard/README.md

 POST endpoints:
 ```
-POST /                                                                   - handles a webhook.
-Creates a PipelineRun that builds and deploys your project.
 POST /v1/namespaces/<namespace>/credentials                              - create new credential    -> request body must contain id, username, password, and type ('accesstoken' or 'userpass')
 POST /v1/namespaces/<namespace>/pipelinerun                              - creates a new manual PipelineRun based on a specified Pipeline
 -> request body must contain pipelinename, optional parameters may be provided in the request body depending on requirements of the Pipeline.